TouaziAimenRyad/MNSIT_Self_Supervised-Classification/README.md

 - The final model is evaluated on the test set to assess its performance.

 ### Theoretical Aspects:
-- **Semi-Supervised Learning:** This approach leverages both labeled and unlabeled data, capitalizing on the idea that unlabeled data can provide valuable information for improving model generalization.

 - **Autoencoder Pre-training:** Unsupervised pre-training initializes the model in a way that helps it converge faster and potentially reach a better local minimum.
 It can be particularly useful when labeled data is limited.

 - **Transfer Learning:** The encoder of the pre-trained autoencoder is utilized as a feature extractor for the classifier.
 This concept of transfer learning allows the model to transfer knowledge gained from unsupervised tasks to improve performance on a supervised task.